The Beginner’s Guide To Sports Betting

 - The platform has a dual licence — one from the UKGC, and the other from The Malta Gaming Authority.

 The free bet is only available for new players who make their first bet and can be used only on selections with ⅘ or higher.
-It will expire 14 days from the day it is activated.
+It will expire 14 days from the day that it is activated.
 The bonus is not available for customers who use PayPal, Neteller, Pay Safe, or Skrill 1-Tap.
 The winnings from the free bet are not subject to wagering requirements.

 Betfred is marketed as a platform with the latest live betting odds and special bonuses for Premier League bets.